 Many people have scanners these days, and these will work for digitizing a few receipts here and there.
-However, recently companies have also created receipt scanners which easily scan documents of many sizes and store the material electronically, which are designed to have additional organizing benefits over regular scanners.
+However, recently companies have also created portable scanners which easily scan documents of many sizes and can be used many places.

-Finally, step 6 is where we get to the meat of the the Create a Personal Tax Organizer System Challenge, because it is where you actually organize your tax documents and receipts that you'll reference this year, when you do your taxes.
+In step 6 of the challenge is to organize your tax documents and receipts that you'll reference this year, when you do your taxes.